GabrielMalakias/GabrielMalakias.github.io/_drafts/iot_saga_my_setup_for_a_hanami_application.md

 fi
 {% endhighlight %}

-This script is resposible to run a all or a single test, to execute it tests we need to use './script/test' to execute all tests or './script/test <file-test-path>' to run an single test.
+The script 'test' is resposible to run tests, to execute it, we need to run './script/test' or './script/test <file-test-path>' to run an single test.

 ###### 2.2 Script to run server

-As the same example above to add it, we need to create an file and run './script/server', I used the script below to execute server inside the container.
+As the same example above, now, we need to create an file responsible to run the server.
+We can use the script below to execute server inside the container.

 {% highlight shell %}

-~/projects/space_wing(dev ✔) touch ./script/test
+~/projects/space_wing(dev ✔) touch ./script/server

+{% endhighlight %}

 ### References